gkoscevic/HS-WP-dev-eval_gkoscevic/README.md

 If this was something my team and I had to do as a project I'd recommend we use CSS modules in combination with postcss.
 This would give us access to all the modern functionality of CSS as well as being able to scope our CSS files and class declarations into modules.

 ### Javascript
-For my JavaScript setup I kept it as barebones as possible.
-The only functionality I completed was outputting the user's postal code based on their IP address.
-For this, I used the Fetch API to hit the ipapi and return the user's location data, all of this functionality can be found in `eval/src/scripts/location.js`
+The only functionality I completed that required JavaScript was outputting the user's postal code based on their IP address.
+For this, I used the Fetch API to hit the `ipapi` and return the user's location data, all of this functionality can be found in `eval/src/scripts/location.js`

 ### Build Process
 I utilized Gulp to watch and serve my assets.
 Initially I tried to use parceljs to bundle my assets, but it was not as out-of-the-box as I thought it would be and I think this was mainly due to working within a WordPress site.
 Gulp proved to be a lot more straightforward and easy to work with.